yalematta/WeatherMVVM/README.md

 # WeatherMVVM
-A real Forecast app using the MVVM architectural pattern
+Forecast app using the MVVM design pattern